snehabhakare/3D-Graphical-Modelling-and-Animation/README.md

 Sneha Bhakare - 150050040, Sukanya Bhattacharjee - 174050012

 ## Disclaimer
 The code in the repository is completely our work and not copied from any where.
-The tutorial 7 code used as the basecode.
+The tutorials 5,6 and 7 codes are used as the basecode.

 ## Key Controls